A Dream of the Sea

 As stars appeared overhead, Nikolas felt proud.
 The scary Diolkos challenge had turned into a great success.
 Now they were ready to sail into the eastern seas, where more adventures waited.

 The moonlight sparkled on the water ahead.
 Tomorrow they would meet traders from many different lands.
-But tonight, Nikolas knew he was becoming the merchant he had always dreamed of being. ⭐Markets of Many Colors
+But tonight, Nikolas knew he was becoming the merchant he had always dreamed of being. ⭐

 The bustling port of Piraeus spread before Nikolas like a colorful painting.
 Ships from all over the world filled the harbor.
 The air smelled of spices and salty sea air.